-The Subdermal Hormonal Implant1 is potentially transformative by offering greater modern contraceptive choices to women and girls who are looking for an effective, safe, and long-acting reversible contraceptive method.
-Adding it to the basket of choices in India provides women with more contraceptive options.
+The Subdermal Hormonal Implant1 is potentially transformative by adding to the basket of modern contraceptive choices for women and girls who are looking for an effective, safe, and long-acting (3 to 5 years) reversible contraceptive method.
 As per the United Nations, in 2022, an estimated 25 million women of reproductive age (15-49 years) worldwide used subdermal implants as their chosen method of contraception, constituting 2.6% of all contraceptive methods in use.2 The Implant is an over three decades old method that has evolved from 6 rods (containing Levonorgestrel) to a single rod (containing Etonogestrel).